chaos-mesh/website/docs/user_guides/offline_installation.md

    And then enter the directory.

-   2. Create a namespace for install Chaos Mesh:
+   b.
+Create a namespace for install Chaos Mesh:

    ```bash #create a namespace for install Chaos Mesh
    kubectl create namespace chaos-testing
    ```

-   3. Install Chaos Mesh by helm:
+   c.
+Install Chaos Mesh by helm:

    ```bash #install Chaos Mesh by helm
    helm install chaos-mesh helm/chaos-mesh --namespace=chaos-testing \